-What do Sony Playstation, the sitcom Friends, and water efficient toilets have in common?
+What do Sony Playstation, the sitcom Friends, and water saving toilets have in common?

 All were launched in 1994, and all were significantly improved upon in the years that followed.